What is real intimacy?

 Valentine’s Day is just around the corner.
 I don’t know where you are in your marriage today; maybe you’re angry, or resentful, or just lonely.
 Maybe you just feel blah.
 But try to focus on doing what you can to feel more intimate in every way–including in the bedroom.
 And if you do prioritize the bedroom, you just may find that a lot of these other problems are much more easily solved.

 If you don’t know where to start, try my 31 Days to Great Sex ebook.
-It’s only $5, and it comes with coupons you can give him to announce it for Valentine’s Day.
+It’s only $5!
 It’s not like it’s “31 different ways to have sex”–though there is some in there about how to spice things up.
 Instead, it’s about how to connect more emotionally, spiritually, and physically, and how to talk about this area of your life, so that you become so much closer.
 Find out more here.